Your cart looks a little empty!

 McKenzie Hagan |

-The Sangiovese grape has been a part of Italian culture for thousands of years and is grown all over Italy.
-While it may not be as globally popular as some other Italian wines, such as Prosecco, if you get the chance, you’ve got to try it.
+The Sangiovese grape, a key ingredient in Sangiovese wines, has been a part of Italian culture for thousands of years and is grown extensively across Italy.
+While Sangiovese red wine may not hold the same global popularity as some other Italian wines, like Prosecco, it's an experience not to be missed.

-In this article, we’ll give you a beginner’s guide to Sangiovese wine.
-From its many names to its fascinating history to its complex tasting notes, we tell you everything you need to know to start your next Italian wine love affair.
+In this guide, we'll introduce you to what is Sangiovese wine.
+From its various names and fascinating history to its complex tasting notes, you'll gain all the knowledge needed to embark on your next Italian wine love affair.

 Sangiovese is a wine known by many names, but none are quite as fascinating as “The Blood of Jove.”
 Named in Central Italy thousands of years ago, the name Sangiovese is translated from the Latin Sanguis Jovis, meaning the blood of Jupiter, or the Roman king of the gods.